Building product sense by being data informed, not data driven

-So why am I writing something about two phrases that are essentially identicial?
+So why am I writing something about two phrases - being data driven and data informed - that are essentially identicial?

 Isn't is it just semantics?